cerner/terra-toolkit/docs/Wdio_Utility.md

     - By default returns all viewports if not name key are provided.
 - `Terra.should.beAccessible()` convenience method that injects an axe test.
 Takes the same arguments as the `axe()` utility.
 See [beAccessible-spec.js](https://github.com/cerner/terra-toolkit/blob/master/tests/wdio/beAccessible-spec.js) for examples.
 - `Terra.should.matchScreenshot(name, options)` convenience method that injects a screenshot test.
 See [matchScreenshot-spec.js](https://github.com/cerner/terra-toolkit/blob/master/tests/wdio/matchScreenshot-spec.js) for example usage..
+- `Terra.should.themeEachCustomProperty(properties)` convenience method that runs a visual comparison test for each custom property given.

 ```js
 // These globals are provide via the Terra Service